estrut21/Liz-desktop-motivation/README.md

 -Built using Arduino Uno

 List of Stuff:
--Arduino UNO
+- Arduino UNO
--LCD1602 display
+- LCD1602 display
--Breadboard
+- Breadboard
--Jumper wires
+- Jumper wires
--Usb cable
+- Usb cable
--owl
+- owl
--stasis cowboy hat
+- stasis cowboy hat

 Challenges:
 This project took much longer than I expected because I spent most of the time debugging and rewiring the code as well as the LCD.